ab604/data_cleaning/chapter1.md

 In the previous exercise, you saw a monthly rodent surveys dataset.
 In this exercise, we'll have another look at the dataset

-A dataset with a selection of movies, `movie_selection`, is available in the workspace.
+The monthly rodent surveys dataset, `surveys`, is again available in the workspace.

 *** =instructions
-- Check out the structure of `movie_selection`.
+- Check out the structure of `surveys`.
-- Select movies with a rating of 5 or higher.
-Assign the result to `good_movies`.
+- Find the range of years over which the survey took place and assign it to `survey_timerange`.
 - Use `plot()` to  plot `good_movies$Run` on the x-axis, `good_movies$Rating` on the y-axis and set `col` to `good_movies$Genre`.

 *** =hint